Liouville conformal blocks and Stokes phenomena

 In this sector, the thimbles are $\mathcal{J}_1=0\rightarrow z$, $\mathcal{J}_2=z\rightarrow 1$ and $\mathcal{J}_3=1\rightarrow \infty$.
 Then the monodromy matrices can be written in this basis as

-The direction of the analytic continuation is marked by arrows in \cref{fig:higherstokes} in the corresponding color.
-To get the monodromy around infinity, we move to the rightmost region for convenience.
-In this region, the thimble basis is $0\rightarrow 1$, $z\rightarrow 1$, and $z\rightarrow \infty$.
+The paths of the analytic continuation is marked by lines with an arrow in \cref{fig:higherstokes} in the corresponding color.
+To get the monodromy around infinity, we move to the region just below the center one for convenience.
+In this region, the thimble basis are $0\rightarrow 1$, $z\rightarrow 1$, and $z\rightarrow \infty$.
 In this basis, the monodromy around $\infty$ is

-marked by the big blue circle.
+marked by the big blue path.
 We can use the Stokes matrices to change the basis back to the center region (see the appendix for the notations);

-The notation $S^i_1$ here refers to Stokes matrices associated with the $i$th Stokes line pierced by the green arrow around the point $z=1$.
-From this we can verify that